 Tezos is a delegator friendly network.
 Delegators always retain full control over their funds, can move between bakers or wallets at any time and have no direct slashing risk if a baker malfunctions or acts maliciously.
 We will now verify that our delegation is setup correctly, verify that we retain control over our originated account and then fully delegate our funds – knowing that we can move them at any time.

-To independently verify that our delegation is setup correctly, again visit tzscan, search for your KT1 address and verify on the right-hand side of the page that (1) Originated, Spendable and Delegatable are all true and (2) that the Delegate points to the baker you had intended.
+To independently verify that our delegation is setup correctly, visit a tezos block explorer, search for your KT1 address and verify on the right-hand side of the page that (1) Originated, Spendable and Delegatable are all true and (2) that the Delegate points to the baker you had intended.
 It should look something like the following:

 Implicit Account on TzScan Implicit Account on TzScan